breadboardengineer1234/QuickNet/docs/types.md

 ```

 ### `data.unionMany`
 This method can be called to define a type which is a union of an arbitrary number of different types.
+However, due to limiations of Luau's type checker it is not possible to have built in autocomplete for arbitrary unions.
+To get around this, the user should type cast to the desired type.
 ```lua
 QuickNet:register("UnionManyEvent", data.unionMany(data.NumberF32, data.String, data.Boolean, data.Vector3I16))
 ```